 Ryan and his wife Abby reside in Seward with their son Cole.

-Berg completed his second season as a full-time assistant baseball coach in 2017-18, working closely with hitters and catchers.
+Berg completed his third season as a full-time assistant baseball coach in 2018-19, working closely with hitters and catchers.
 He was elevated from his role of graduate assistant coach, which he served in 2015-16.
 He also fills a role as athletic equipment manager.

-Berg has been on staff for the two winningest seasons in the history of the Concordia baseball program.
+Berg has been on staff for the three winningest seasons in the history of the Concordia baseball program.
 The 2017 squad became the first in school annals to win the GPAC regular-season title, advance to the national tournament and eclipse the 30-win total.
 The Bulldogs went on to record their first ever national tournament victory.
 Offensively, Concordia enjoyed two of its most productive seasons over the 2016 and 2017 seasons, breaking single-season school records for runs scored, hits and home runs during that stretch.
-Over the past two seasons, three Bulldog position players have earned first team All-GPAC honors: Casey Berg, Jason Galeano and Christian Meza.

-The brother of 2017 senior Casey Berg, Bryce has coached for several different teams over the past few seasons.
+The brother of 2017 senior Casey Berg and current Concordia catcher Ben Berg, Bryce has coached for several different teams in seasons prior to his work with the Bulldogs.
 His resume includes stints with the Sioux Falls Cyclones 14U, Kuemper Catholic High School (assistant coach), Carroll Merchants Legion (assistant coach) and Carroll Classics Amateur Baseball (head coach).

 As a collegian, Berg attended Iowa Central Community College before transferring and earning his degree in sport management from Augustana College.
 During a second team all-conference season at Augustana, Berg batted .392 with eight home runs and 51 RBIs.
 His successful college career followed a standout career at Kuemper Catholic, where he hit .480 with 64 RBIs and earned super team all-state recognition in 2011.